Smoke control and log burners

 Any of these appliances that release smoke through a chimney of a building - for example, a summerhouse, can only burn authorised fuel or must be exempt.

-If you wish to complain about smoke from a chimney you can report it to the City and neighbourhood team.
+If you wish to complain about smoke from a chimney you can report it by calling the customer services team on Tel 0191 520 5555.